Tempest227/strlib/README.md

-A string library implemented by C.
+A string library implemented by C/Cpp.